 If the merchant or manufacturer refuses to honour the warranty, you should first try to reach an agreement.

 To help you resolve your problem, the Office has made various tools available to you.
 First, refer to the Resolve a problem with a merchant section, which presents the various steps to follow.
 Among other things, you will find suggestions on negotiating with a merchant in order to reach an agreement.

 Any exclusion to the warranty must be clearly stated by the merchant or manufacturer.
-Some manufacturers will only honour the warranty if the toy or the game was purchased from a certified merchant.
-If you buy it from non-certified merchant, the merchant must state in writing, before the transaction is finalized, that the manufacturer’s warranty does not apply.
+Some manufacturers will only honour the warranty if the device was purchased from a certified merchant.
+If you buy the device from non-certified merchant, the merchant must state in writing, before the transaction is finalized, that the manufacturer’s warranty does not apply.
 A merchant who fails to do so will be required to honour the terms of the warranty and cover any expenses incurred.

 Were you unable to find an answer to your question?
 Please call us.